turingschool/mod-0-project-fe/section0/README.md

-and# Section 0: PREPARING FOR THIS JOURNEY
+# Section 0: PREPARING FOR THIS JOURNEY

 Section 0 is estimated to take 2-3 hours to complete.
 Students come to Turing to change their careers, and we will support you through that.
 Changing careers, especially get that first job in a new field, requires more than the technical skills you'll learn here.
 So, we have an intentionally designed Career Development curriculum and a team of Career Coaches who will be supporting you, starting in Mod 1.